Helicobacter Pylori Urea Breath

-While they live in your stomach lining, H. pylori process urea, a natural compound in the body.
-As the bacteria process urea, they create ammonia and bicarbonate.
-Traces of these can be found in your breath, which is proof that H. pylori live in your body.
+While they live in your stomach lining, H. pylori make urea, a natural compound in the body.
+As the bacteria make urea, they create ammonia and bicarbonate.
+Traces of these can be found in your breath.
+This is proof that H. pylori live in your body.

 Why do I need this test?

-This test may be done if you have been treated for H. pylori and your doctor wants to know if the treatment worked.
+This test may be done if you have been treated for H. pylori and your healthcare provider wants to know if the treatment worked.
 This test is the easiest way to find out if H. pylori are living in your stomach.

 What other tests might I have along with this test?

 Your healthcare provider might also order these tests: